Do substances have formal parts?

 Abstract

 Hylomorphism is the Aristotelian theory according to which substances are composed of matter and form.
-If a house is a substance, then its matter would be a collection of bricks and timbers and its form something like the structure of those bricks and timbers.
+If a house is a substance, then its matter would be a collection of bricks and timbers, and its form is something like the structure of those bricks and timbers.
 It is widely agreed that matter bears a mereological relationship to substance; the bricks and timbers are parts of the house.
 But with form things are more controversial.
-Is the structure of the bricks and timbers best conceived as a part of the house, or is it related to the house in some non-mereological fashion?
-Kathrin Koslicki argues that substances have formal parts, that forms are best conceived as bearing a mereological relation to substances.
+Is the structure of the bricks and timbers best conceived as a part of the house, or is it related to the house in some non‐mereological fashion?
+Kathrin Koslicki argues that substances have formal parts and that forms are best conceived as bearing a mereological relation to substances.
 This paper shows that her argument fails, given the traditional and plausible distinction between substances and accidental unities.
-I close with a brief suggestion for a non-mereological construal of forms.
+I close with a brief suggestion for a non‐mereological construal of forms.

 Similar books and articles